PřF:M8751 Advanced Regression Models I - Course Information

 - M7222 Generalized linear models

-Calculus, linear algebra, basics of probability theory and mathematical statistics, theory of estimation and hypotheses testing, linear and generalized linear models, knowledge of R software
+Calculus, linear algebra, basics of probability theory and mathematical statistics, theory of estimation and hypotheses testing, linear and generalized linear models, basic methods of time series analysis, knowledge of R software

 - Course Enrolment Limitations